djaychela/django-jfu/README.rst

 this package useful.

 This version is updated to work with Django 3.0, as it seems that the library has been abandoned.
+This involved changes to the jfu template tag (which used functions removed before even Django 2 existed, as well as updating the demo project so that it would work out-of-the-box with v3, while removing extraneous code.
+`photo_upload_form.html` is included in the demo project, rather than in the jfu folder.

+To allow rendering of the contents of the .html and .py files in the demo project (to allow the user to see the relevant code), the `custom_tags.py` file includes two template tags - `verbatim_include` and `verbatim_include_py` which allow the file contents to be rendered within the template (this re-creates roughly the functionality of the pre-django 1.10 `ssi` template tag).

 Installation